Solar updraft tower: History and progress

 A grade-school pupil's home do-it-yourself SUT demonstration for a school science fair was constructed and studied in 2012, in a suburban Connecticut setting.
 With a 7-metre stack and 100 square metre collector, this generated a daily average 6.34 mW, from a computer fan as a turbine.
-Insulation and wind were the major factors on variance (range from 0.12 to 21.78 mW) in output.
+Insolation and wind were the major factors on variance (range from 0.12 to 21.78 mW) in output.

 In Xi'an, central China, a 60-metre urban chimney with surrounding collector has significantly reduced urban air pollution.
 This demonstration project was led by Cao Jun Ji, a chemist at the Chinese Academy of Sciences' Key Laboratory of Aerosol Chemistry and Physics.
 This work has since been published on, with performance data and modelling.

 Efficiency

 The traditional solar updraft tower has a power conversion rate considerably lower than many other designs in the (high temperature) solar thermal group of collectors.
 The low conversion rate is balanced to some extent by the lower cost per square metre of solar collection.

 Model calculations estimate that a 100 MW plant would require a 1,000 m tower and a greenhouse of 20 km2.
 A 200 MW tower of the same height would require a collector 7 kilometres in diameter (total area of about 38 sqkm).
 One 200 MW power station will provide enough electricity for around 200,000 typical households and will abate over 900,000 tons of greenhouse producing gases from entering the environment annually.
 The glazed collector area is expected to extract about 0.5 percent, or 5 W/m^{2} of 1 kW/m^{2}, of the solar energy that falls upon it.
 If a transpired solar collector is used in place of the glazed collector, the efficiency is doubled.

 Additional efficiency improvements are possible by modifying the turbine and chimney design to increase air speed using a venturi configuration.
 Concentrating thermal (CSP) or photovoltaic (CPV) solar power plants range between 20% and 31.25% efficiency (dish Stirling).
 Overall CSP/CPV efficiency is reduced because collectors do not cover the entire footprint.
 Without further tests, the accuracy of these calculations is uncertain.
 Most of the projections of efficiency, costs and yields are calculated theoretically, rather than empirically derived from demonstrations, and are seen in comparison with other collector or solar heat transducing technologies.